HackGroup1/IthacaTraveller-API/README.md

 Welcome to the backend repository of Ithaca Traveler!
 This repository houses the server-side code and database management for our travel exploration app.
 The backend is designed to support the iOS and Android applications, providing a seamless and efficient experience for users.

-# Ultilized libraries & Services
+# Utilized libraries & Services
 - Flask
 - SQL
 - SQLalchemy